By Timi Olubiyi, PhD

 Some facilities including public-owned buildings were also vandalized and some razed with fire among these are the Lekki Toll Gate, and several police stations in the state and across the country, local government councils, public transportation infrastructure particularly the buses (BRT) and other meaningful facilities by hoodlums who are said to have hijacked the peaceful protests and created chaos across major cities in Nigeria.

 The unforgettable occurrence involved inconvenience curfews, loss of lives, loss of government and business revenues, destruction of properties and loss of court and crime records due to the blazing fire, and ultimately loss of means of many livelihoods.

 It will be difficult to generally quantify the value of the losses since it involved loss of lives.
 However, this unforeseen circumstance is the reason why insurance policy must be in place for government, businesses and high net worth individuals to cover these insurable losses.

-It is significant to state that business insurance is a risk management tool that enables businesses to transfer the risk of a loss to an insurance company.
+As explained by authoritative and genuine sources, it is significant to state that business insurance is a risk management tool that enables businesses to transfer the risk of a loss to an insurance company.

 In fact, running a successful business always comes with inherent risks and one of such was the #ENDSARS aftermath.

 Unequivocally, business insurance can be a helpful policy to protect financially, from some of these needless losses and consequences.
 World over, one major role insurance provides is security against risk and uncertainty.